PrasannaGunasekara/Wifi_Share_Application/README.md

 1. Download the ZIP file.
 2. Extract the ZIP.
+3. Make sure **Python 3.12** is installed on your computer.
-3. Double-click `START_WIFI_SHARE.bat`.
+4. Double-click `START_WIFI_SHARE.bat`.
-4. On the first run, an Internet connection is required to install the necessary Python libraries.
+5. On the first run, an Internet connection is required to install the necessary Python libraries.
-5. After setup, the file-sharing system works over your local Wi-Fi network.
+6. After setup, the file-sharing system works over your local Wi-Fi network.